 When you reflect on a long-ago injustice and you start feeling a flood of negativity, that is resentment.
 People can hang on to resentments for decades.
 We all know of someone, perhaps a family or a celebrity, who has had an inter-family riff which has split them apart for years, right?

-Long-standing resentment is hurtful to the person harbouring it, hence the saying ““Holding on to a resentment is like drinking poison and waiting for the other person to die.”
+Long-standing resentment is hurtful to the person harboring it, hence the saying ““Holding on to a resentment is like drinking poison and waiting for the other person to die.”

-How to let go of anger and resentment
+15 ways to let go of anger and resentment in a relationship

 Getting angry and feeling resentment can be justifiable emotions.
 Do not feel badly about having these.
 It’s how you move forward with them that is important.
 Let’s see how to let go of anger and resentment.